Last updated on April 11th, 2023 at 02:32 pm

-It’s safe to say that the process of registering a Cordless Phone handset is similar no matter which brand or model of cordless phone you have.
+It’s safe to say that the process of registering an additional cordless chone handset is similar no matter which brand or model of cordless phone you have.
 They all follow a similar procedure although they may differ slightly depending on the handset settings.
 In this post I’ll run you through the procedure so you’ll at least have an idea of what to look for.

 In essence you’ll be putting both your base unit, (the main box that is plugged into your telephone socket), and your unregistered handset into registration mode at the same time so they’ll effectively be “looking” for each other to make the connection.

 There’s two things you’ll need to be familiar with before we start.